Shelter’s thrift store in danger of closing, too, if another volunteer can’t be found

 Once a week, Mary, who has worked for the PCHS since 1982, brings the animals that need to be spayed and neutered down to Fargo.
 "It's a drive, but it just needs to be done," insists Solberg.

-Page 2 of 2 - The rates for animal adoptions might seem a bit higher than other shelters, but this is because of the spaying and neutering that is done with PCHS.
+The rates for animal adoptions might seem a bit higher than other shelters, but this is because of the spaying and neutering that is done with PCHS.